sixteenmillimeter/GNAL/README.md

 ## Material

 PETG is the recommended plastic for printing the GNAL.
-Since this is a piece of darkroom equipment its exposure to water and photochemistry is inevetable and should be considered first.
+Since this is a piece of darkroom equipment its exposure to water and photochemistry is inevitable and should be considered first.
 PETG (Polyethylene terephthalate glycol) is a copolymer of PET, which is a plastic that's typically encountered in plastic bottles and food containers.
 By prioritizing the material

 ABS is a viable option but has more tendency to warp on larger prints without proper temperature control around the print bed.
 Since this model needs to be consistently flat across the bottom of the reel,

 PLA is not recommended but this doesn't mean you can't get an acceptable results with it.
 The lack of endorsement comes from mostly anecdotal experience witnessing the wear and tear of water on PLA.
-Biodegradable and pourous, PLA prints will wear down in the weakest parts first and on this model that would be the spiral.
+Biodegradable and porous, PLA prints will wear down in the weakest parts first and on this model that would be the spiral.
 If you do not need your processing equipment to last a long time

 -----

 ## Development

+This project can be edited with only OpenSCAD and the source files in the `v1` or `v2` directories which make reference to files from `libraries`.
+If you wish to run the development scripts you should install the following dependencies.

 ### Dependencies